SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:2} reviews some related works.
 Section \ref{sec:3} describes the architecture, spiking neurons and training method of the proposed SNN-SC.
-Experiments and ablation analysis are presented in Section \ref{sec:4} to verifies the effectiveness of our methods.
+Experiments and ablation analysis are presented in Section \ref{sec:4}.
 Section \ref{sec:5} finally concludes this paper.